A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Extension to random sets of trajectories

+where the first, second and third expectations are the average cost (to the $p$-th power) of the localization error for properly detected targets, missed targets and false targets at time step $k$, respectively, and the last expectation is the average switching cost from time step $k$ to $k+1$.

-It should be noted that it usually aids to select $p=2$ in \eqref{eq:Emetric} to obtain computable optimal estimators.
-In this case, when we set the Euclidean metric as the base metric $\dbase(\cdot, \cdot)$ on $\RN$ in Definition~\ref{def:baseMetric}, we get a sum of squares form inside the expectation.
-For the OSPA/GOSPA metrics with known target number, we can obtain the best estimator for $p=2$ \cite{guerriero2010shooting}.
-Similarly, choosing $p=2$ in the proposed metric should in principle help in the calculation of the optimal estimator.
+The metrics on RFSs, and their decompositions, can be used to evaluate algorithms based on Monte Carlo runs, where the expectations are approximated by the average over the outputs.
+The decomposition is useful to analyse the differences between different filters, see for example \cite{garcia2015setsTraj,Angel19_f,Granstrom18,Xia19,Xia19_b}.
+The metrics on RFSs are also useful to compute optimal estimators \cite{rahmathullah2016Generalized,Angel19_d}.
+It should be noted that it usually aids to select $p'=p=2$ in Lemma \ref{lem:metricRFS} to obtain computable optimal estimators.
+In this case, when we set the Euclidean metric as the base metric $\dbase(\cdot, \cdot)$ on $\RN$ in \eqref{eq:baseMetric}, we get a sum of squares form inside the expectation.
+For the OSPA/GOSPA metrics with known target number, we can obtain the best estimator for $p'=p=2$ \cite{guerriero2010shooting}.